Forecasting skill of a crowd-prediction platform: A comparison of exchange rate forecasts: Literature Review

 \subsection{Crowd-prediction}

-The idea of crowd-prediction is not new, as it dates back to \textcite{galton1907vox}.
-Galton studied the accuracy of crowd-predictions by conducting a series of experiments in which individuals guessed various quantities, such as the weight of an ox.
-He found that while individual guesses differed widely, the average of the crowd's guesses was a remarkably accurate measure of the actual weight of the ox.
 There are many ways to elicit individual forecasts and combine them to form a consensus forecast, such as simple averages.
 Different ways of distilling the wisdom of crowds have been suggested and tested (\cite{atanasov2022crowd}, \cite{armstrong2001combining}).
 Among the most well studied are prediction markets (\cite{arrow2008promise}, \cite{hanson2003combinatorial}), forecasting tournaments, and prediction polls (\cite{atanasov2017distilling}).
 Crowd-prediction, in the form of prediction markets, has been successfully employed at large companies to aid decision-making (\cite{cowgill2015corporate}).

+Open online crowd-prediction, hereinafter just 'crowd-prediction', is a type of forecast that results from combining predictions made by multiple forecasters via a shared online platform.
+Crowd-prediction platforms are similar to forecasting competitions in that they involve multiple participants, and while there are often monetary rewards involved, most forecasters are primarily driven by the desire to establish their reputation and prestige by winning competitions and demonstrating a history of accurate predictions (\cite{mellers2014psychological}).